wdsheng999/gre_preparation/math/exercises/algebra.md

 若$\frac{a+c}{b+d}>\frac{a}{b}$,则$\frac{c}{d}>\frac{a}{b}$
 若$\frac{a+c}{b+d}<\frac{a}{b}$,则$\frac{c}{d}<\frac{a}{b}$

-1.The sum of n numbers is greater than 48.If the average (arithmetic mean)of the n numbers is 1.2, what is the least possible value of
+1. The sum of n numbers is greater than 48.If the average (arithmetic mean)of the n numbers is 1.2, what is the least possible value of